 Where can I find more information on the GNWT’s Competencies?

-The Competency Model consists of 6 Core Competencies, which become mandatory April 1st, 2016, and 39 General Competencies, which are optional to be used by Supervisors & Managers to tailor a position for success.
+The Competency Model consists of 7 Core Competencies, which are mandatory for all employees, and 39 General Competencies, which are optional to be used by Supervisors & Managers to tailor a position for success.